Joyce Ho

 How would you work with someone going through a big life transition, and moving from another place?

-It’s important to verbalize where and how feelings show up in the body, and in certain spaces.
-Therapy can operate as an anchor when you are going through a transitional period as well.
-When things don’t feel certain, having a safe base to explore what is scary and what is bringing new joy can be important.
-While clients may be going through a current transitional period, how they interpret it is influenced by our past.
+Therapy can operate as an anchor when you are going through a transitional period.
+When things don’t feel certain, having a safe base to explore what is scary or joyful is important.
+How clients interpret and internalize the impacts of a transitional period is directly impacted by their past experiences.
 I would be curious about those looking to explore their cultural background whilst going through life transition.
 With so many things in a fluid state, why don’t we go backwards and discover how our past selves were supported.
 How do we hold space for all of our identities?

 Everything we are made up of now is made up of our past selves.
 I think there is always something to walk back to and discover.